LaZsolt/delayMicroseconds/for_LGT8F/readme.md

 This function will produce an accurate delay in the range from 1 microsecond and up, but accuracy depends on board frequency and parameter type.
 - When parmeter is a variable at lower frequencies the accuracy is getting worse.
 When using LGT8Fx MCU the lowest frequency for accurate 1 us delay is 12 MHz and the lowest frequency for accurate 2 us delay is 8 MHz.
 However passing a variable to delayMicroseconds() funcion takes 1 to 4 clock cycles.
 This means -1 and +2 clockticks difference compared to the exact delay.
 - When then parameter is constant the accuracy can be clock cycle precise at <b>any clock fequencies</b> down to 1 MHz.
 In this case the lowest possibile delay may 1/mcuMHz.
 On frequencies higher than 1 MHz the parameter can be lower than 1 microsecond.
 In this case the parameter does not look like an unsigned int type.
 - delayMicroseconds() does not disable interrupts.
-For even more accuracy, it is recommended to disable interrupts during (pulse) timings.
+For even more accuracy, it is recommended to disable interrupts during (pulses) timings.
+- This function does not care about if the main clock frequency has changed in runtime by user program.

 ## Example Code